bionetslab/PARADYS/README.md

+## Input

+PARADYS expects two comma-separated `.csv` input files:

+1) The input `NETWORK_FILE` must contain the columns `'patient'`, `'tf'`, and `'gene'`.
+It has to contain all directed dysregulation edges `(a,b)` from your personalized input networks, with the source node `a` stored in column `'tf'` and target node `b` stored in `'gene'`.
+The column `'patient'` stores the ID of the patient that this edge belongs to.
+2) The input `MUTATION_FILE` must contain the two columns `'patient'` and `'gene'`.
+It has to contain the sets of mutated genes for each patient, with the mutated gene in the column `'gene'` and the corresponding patient ID in the column `'patient'`.

 ## Example Call

 We added two toy input data files under `example/networks_mini.csv` and `examples/mutations_mini.csv`.
 For analyzing patients `P2` and `P3` you can then run PARADYS on this input by calling: